 Venomous weaponry is hardly limited to reptiles.
 There are more than 2,000 venomous fish in the sea.
 Most of these deliver their toxins through stingers, but reef-dwelling fish called fangblennies do so with their bite.
 As far as scientists can tell, fangblenny teeth evolved in a very different manner than those of venomous snakes.
 In snakes, toxins appeared before the animals developed a means by which to deliver them.
 But in fangblennies, it appears that the highly modified teeth evolved first.

-Fangs aren’t the only way to delivery venom by mouth.
+Fangs aren’t the only way to deliver venom by mouth.
 Leeches use venom as a numbing agent, a way to mask their presence so as to feast on their victims’ blood unnoticed.
 These worm-like parasites suction themselves onto their victims with a strong oral sucker and make cuts using three, blade-like jaws studded with fine teeth to access their blood meal.
 The leaches’ venom contains chemicals that simultaneously anesthetize the bite area and prevent the blood from clotting.
 Over the centuries, medical practitioners have exploited those anticoagulants, intentionally placing leeches on patients to stimulate blood flow.
 Today, compounds from leech venom have been turned into life-saving medications, some used as anticoagulants during surgery and others in people with blood-clotting disorders.

 Not to be left out, there are even two species of mammal with venomous fangs: the insectivorous solenedons.
 These two endangered species found only on the Caribbean islands of Cuba and Hispaniola deliver toxic bites through slotted lower incisors.
 Why these animals have evolved this venom system remains a mystery.
 According to Nicholas Casewell, a toxinologist at the Liverpool School of Tropical Medicine in the U.K. who is studying solenodon venoms, the long-snouted mammals eat invertebrates and have big teeth, so venom doesn’t really seem necessary for predation.
 Nor are they using it for defense.
 “They don’t have any natural predators, apart from certain owl species,” he says.
 “We just don’t know.”
 Unfortunately, because fewer and fewer solenedons are found each year, scientists are scrambling to understand even the most basic aspects of their natural history—not an easy task, Casewell says.
 “They’re nocturnal predators.
 They use burrows.
 It’s very difficult to actually observe what they’re doing.”